Create effective text ads: Google Best Practices

 Test and iterate your ad creative

 You can learn about your users’ preferences and improve your performance by honing ad text, especially your headlines.
-Below are some tips to establish a testing framework that’s manageable and repeatable:
+Responsive search ads test across your different options for headlines automatically.
+Below are some tips to establish a testing framework for non-responsive ads that’s manageable and repeatable:

 - Be organized.
 Use Google Ads labels.
 Something as simple as a calendar can help you to keep a schedule.
 Document start and end times.